Xellyelly/Car-Sales-Analysis/README.md

 ## 🔍 Key Insights
 - 21.51% of the sales were made by females, while 78.49% were made by males.
-- 4th Quarter has te highest number of sales
+- 4th Quarter has the highest number of sales
 - Sales show a steady growth from January to August followed by sharp increases in September and November with the upward trend continuing into December.
 - The majority of customers (2,000 out of 3,000) fall into the medium annual income range, meaning they earn between $500,000 and $1,000,000